beckermr/stackvana-core/README.md

 - I applied patches to `sconsUtils` in order to ensure it finds the `conda` compilers and uses the proper compiling/linking flags from the external environment.
-These patches make sure that the `conda` library prefix is always added when linking, that `-rpath` is always set, and that the `conda` compilers are always used.
+These patches make sure that the `conda` library prefix is always added when linking, that `-rpath` is always set, the right set of flags is used for the `conda` compilers, and that the `conda` compilers are always used over the system ones.

 ## Known Build Issues